Parimatch1/SV-Guides-Revamped/[Unofficial] Modified Training Guide.md

 `If the Host is doing this section, say the following:`
 * **Co-Host:** The Host will now take over for this section.

+**Speaker:**
-**Speaker:** We are now moving on to questions.
+We are now moving on to questions.
 In this phase, I’ll be testing you on your grammar and knowledge skills.

-**Speaker:** You’ll each receive a private message containing a "-".
+You’ll each receive a private message containing a "-".
 I will then state the questions in radio channel 2.
 Then you will answer the questions in your private message.

 > `[Private message each attendee a "-", they will respond to the questions in radio channel 2 in this PM]`
 > `[You can make your own questions with approval from the supervisor]`